Statue of Benjamin Franklin (University of Pennsylvania): Details

 A signed Founder's mark also appears on the back of the statue.

-In 1938, when the Post Office was razed, the City gave the statue on permanent loan to the University of Pennsylvania.
-Franklin played a major role in establishing the university.
+In 1938, when the Post Office was razed, the City gave the statue on permanent loan to the University of Pennsylvania, an Ivy League university in Philadelphia.
+Franklin was a founder of the university.
 It was relocated to the Penn campus, and rededicated on January 21, 1939.

 It was cleaned and reinstalled in 1980.

 Replica

 A copy of the statue was given by the New England Society to France in 1906.
 It is located at the Trocadéro in Paris.